BluNite/bluWeatherApp/README.md

 ## Description
 ```
-This app searches for current and future weather data  through the user's submission of a "city" for search., producing current weather conditions.
+This app searches for current and future weather data from the user's submission of a "city" for search.,
+producing current, and future weather conditions.

 ```